interhub/mongoose-logging-plugin/README.md

 - **Responsibility**: All responsibility for data handling and library usage lies solely with you.
 The author bears no responsibility for any issues arising from the use of this library.

+## Author

+This library was created by Stepan Turchenko.
+You can contact the author via Telegram: [https://t.me/Stepan_Turchenko](https://t.me/Stepan_Turchenko).

 ## License

 [MIT](LICENSE)